-Determining if a tweet indicates foodborne illness of the user is more complex than simply scanning for a short list of key words.
+Determining if a tweet indicates foodborne illness of the user is more complex than simply scanning for a short list of keywords.
 By its nature, Twitter data is noisy.
 Even a seemingly explicit message, such as "I just threw up," is incomplete evidence that the author of the tweet has a foodborne illness.
-By using a language model rather than relying on individual key words, our method is able to better model the meaning behind the tweet and is therefore able to capture even subtle messages, such as "have to skip work tomorrow" or "I need to go to a pharmacy."
-Figure 1 lists the 20 most significant positive and negative language features that contribute to the score.
+By using a language model rather than relying on individual keywords, our method is able to better model the meaning behind the tweet and is therefore able to capture even subtle messages, such as "have to skip work tomorrow" or "I need to go to a pharmacy."
+Fig. 2 lists the 20 most significant positive and negative language features that contribute to the score.

 nEmesis then associates the individual sickness scores to the food venues from which the users originally tweeted.
 Each snapped twitter user is a proxy for an unknown number of patrons that visited but did not tweet.
 Since contracting foodborne illness and tweeting at the right times and places is a relatively rare occurrence, even a single ill individual can be a strong evidence of a problem.
-The web interface (figure 2) is used by the managing health specialist to sort venues by the number of sick users and to dispatch inspectors.
+The web interface (Fig. 1) is used by the the managing health specialist sort venues by the number of sick users, and dispatches inspectors.